HAS-Tools-Fall2021/homework-cahoopes/assignment_1/Hoopes_hw1.md

 very high streamflow, which will decline next weekend, but still be moderate next Monday.
 The gradual decline should continue the following week, even with sporadic monsoon activity.

+# Grade:
+3/3 -- Really nice job!
+Next time make sure to save this file in your 'Forecast_Submissions' folder.
+That's the only place I will check for work to graded in the future.